Calculating Churn in a SaaS Business

 - Churn by industry or market segment

-- Churn by customer size
+- Churn by customer size or segmentation

 - Churn by total customer revenue or contract size